 Which centers are participating in the clinical trial?

-For Parts A and B of the MoveDMD trial, costs for travel to the trial sites for participants and their immediate families were provided with support from Parent Project Muscular Dystrophy and the Muscular Dystrophy Association.
+Costs for travel to the trial sites for participants and their immediate families are provided with support from Parent Project Muscular Dystrophy and the Muscular Dystrophy Association.

 In the open-label extension of the MoveDMD trial, edasalonexent substantially slowed DMD disease progression through more than one year of treatment compared to an off-treatment control period.
 Consistent improvements in all assessments of muscle function were observed through 60 weeks of oral 100 mg/kg/day edasalonexent treatment compared to the rates of change in the pre-specified control period for boys prior to receiving edasalonexent treatment.